mattermost/docs/source/administration/config-settings.rst

 Push Notification Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Location of Mattermost Push Notification Service (MPNS), which re-sends push notifications from Mattermost to services like Apple Push Notification Service (APNS) and Google Cloud Messaging (GCM).
+Location of Mattermost Push Notification Service (MPNS), which resends push notifications from Mattermost to services like Apple Push Notification Service (APNS) and Google Cloud Messaging (GCM).

 To confirm push notifications are working, connect to the `Mattermost iOS App on iTunes <https://about.mattermost.com/mattermost-ios-app>`__ or the `Mattermost Android App on Google Play <https://about.mattermost.com/mattermost-android-app>`__: